NexMirror/Kallithea/docs/setup.rst

 library is installed.
 If ``chardet`` is detected Kallithea will fallback to it when there are encode/decode errors.

+The Mercurial encoding is configurable as ``hgencoding``.
+It is similar to setting the ``HGENCODING`` environment variable, but will override it.

 Celery configuration
 --------------------